samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

 Channeling the chill of the grave, make a melee spell attack against a target within reach.
-On a hit, the target takes 1d10 Necrotic damage, and it can’t regain Hit Points until the end of your next turn.
+On a hit, the target takes 1d10 Necrotic damage, and it can't regain Hit Points until the end of your next turn.

 ***Cantrip Upgrade.*** The damage increases by 1d10 when you reach levels 5 (2d10), 11 (3d10), and 17 (4d10).